DigantaDey/Kaal-Bhairav-Astakam/README.md

 - Play, pause, and stop controls for the recitation audio
 - Thematic UI design to enhance the spiritual experience
 - Credits to the original YouTube audio source
+- Movable audio player box to customize the viewing experience

 ## Live Site